-#3.
 Perfect I’m Not: Boomer on Brawls, Backaches, Beer, and Baseball by David Well is a powerful story on a poor kid who gets to fulfill his dream: pitching for the Yankees.

 The story is a tad gritty, detailing many of Wells’s successes as well as failures, including the physical battles he had to endure with an ever paining back.
 To add to the plot, the book has some humor, giving it a good balance.

 - The book is a great baseball memoir that highlights the life of a kid with the wildest of baseball dreams: playing for the Yankees.